jovmar34/SEC/README.md

 server15 | v7URF2eBW8Cc
 server16 | nLkceMWjuf3M

-**Note:** Each keystore uses the password of the party that is related to the keys kept
+**Note:** Each keystore uses the password of the partie that is related to the keys kept